line/centraldogma/site/src/sphinx/setup-configuration.rst

     this, Central Dogma will reject to mirror the Git repository.
 If ``null``, the default value of '33554432 bytes' (32 MiB) is used.

+- ``accessLogFormat`` (string)

+  - the format to be used for writing an access log. ``common`` and ``combined`` are pre-defined for NCSA common log format and NCSA combined log format, respectively.
+Also, a custom log format can be specified here.
+Read `Writing an access log <https://line.github.io/armeria/server-access-log.html>`_ for more information.
+Specify ``null`` to disable access logging feature.

 Configuring replication
 -----------------------
 Central Dogma features multi-master replication based on `Apache ZooKeeper <https://zookeeper.apache.org/>`_